 Once you know where you want to be, finding Playa del Carmen apartments isn’t so hard.
-Most long term rentals in Playa del Carmen can be found through Facebook Market Place, or by walking the streets in the area you want to live and looking out for signs.
+Most long-term rentals in Playa del Carmen can be found through Facebook Market Place, or by walking the streets in the area you want to live and looking out for signs.
 Failing that ask in the Digital Nomad Facebook group or take a look in Rentas y Roomies en Playa del Carmen.
-If you get stuck ping me a message and I’ll ask around for you.

 Finding apartments to rent in Playa del Carmen Mexico is pretty easy and you can move in fast.
 If it’s empty you can normally move in the next day.

 The Best Time to Rent in Playa del Carmen

 As a general rule, prices go up during November, December, and January.
 This is high season here and it is almost impossible to find anything decent for a good price.
-If you want to best deals arrive towards the end of August, it’s hot, but you will find a lot of options and people lower the prices.
+If you want to best deals to arrive towards the end of August, it’s hot, but you will find a lot of options and people lower the prices.
 Now if you are just renting for a month, you will probably pay more than someone willing to sign a 3-6 month contract.
 If you come here during the Summer (May-August you NEED AC).